-In AY 2016-2017, the acceptable target of 60% of students passing the research portion of these courses was met.
-In Spring 2017, the ideal target was exceeded at 93%.
-The 33% increase in students passing the research portion of the class is understandable, as the Spring courses (MUS 2040 and MUS 3040) meet in the Spring and these students have improved in the course of the academic year.
+Analysis: In AY 2017-2018, the acceptable target of 60% of students passing the research portion of these courses was met.
+In Spring 2018, the ideal target was exceeded at 93%.
+The 14% increase in students passing the research portion of the class is understandable, as the Spring courses (MUS 2040 and MUS 3040) are the second and fourth of a progression of classes, and these students have improved in the course of the academic year.
 However, in discussion with the Musicology professor, techniques to help with research skills were implemented.
 The plan of action for 2017-2018 was to continue with the help of a research assistant and tutor for these courses.
 At the beginning of AY 2017-2018, that option was no longer possible, so it was decided by the Musicology professor that several shorter research/written assignments would allow the professor more opportunities for feedback and the students more opportunity for reflection and improvement.
+This approach proved successful, so it was again implemented for AY 2018-2019.

-In comparison, this year's (AY 2017-2018) data shows that 79% passed in that Fall and 93% passed in the Spring.
-The target 79% passing rate exceed the 60% acceptable target by 19%.
-The increase of 19% in the Fall semester is positive feedback that more short research/written assignments allowed students opportunities to reflect and implement improvement strategies.
+In comparison, this year's (AY 2018-2019) data shows that 86% passed in that Fall and 95% passed in the Spring.
+The target 86% passing rate exceed the 60% acceptable target by 16%.
+The increase of 16% in the Fall semester is positive feedback that more short research/written assignments allowed students opportunities to reflect and implement improvement strategies.
 This, in turn, provided better results.
 This analysis reflects the growth in student learning in the research and written work component of the Music History courses by providing more opportunities for short written assignments, increasing the opportunity for feedback and reflection.
 In continuously striving to improve, this approach will be attempted again, with close attention paid to level of improvement and research skills.

-Implementation of the decision/plan of action from AY 2016/2017, along with modifications made at the beginning of AY 2016/2017, provides sufficient evidence of improvement based on this year's result.
+Implementation of the decision/plan of action from AY 2017/2018, along with modifications made at the beginning of AY 2017/2018, provides sufficient evidence of improvement based on this year's result.
 The analysis further reflects that by providing more opportunities for feedback and reflection, the students performed the research/written tasks more successfully.

 However, it is to be noted that a different approach to the written assignments was attempted.
-In lieu of a large research paper, written assignments were modified to include several smaller assignments to assess the students' writing skills several times throughout the semester.
+In lieu of a large research paper, written assignments were modified to include several smaller assignments in order to assess the students' writing skills several times throughout the semester.
 A combination of essay assignments, essay test questions, and written concert reviews were assessed.
 The Musicology Professor felt that the smaller assignments allowed for better assessment of students' ability to write and speak effectively about the art of music.

-This approach will be monitored closely in the next year to ensure that the integrity of the research component remains intact.
+Decision: Based on the analysis of the AY 2018-2019 results, and to drive continuous improvement in AY 2019-2020, a combination of essay assignments, essay test questions, and written concert reviews will continue to be included in the courses.
+These assignments will be monitored closely to ensure that the integrity of the research component remains intact.
 The Musicology faculty, along with the Department Chair, will continue to discuss further ways to continue to improve in this area.